 Sustainable means that something can go on and sustain itself.
 A wise old holistic vet once said to me that he’d seen a lot of people go broke successfully treating sick animals.
-Choosing the right remedy, whether chemical or herbal, is not the sustainable answer.
-Because animals are naturally hardy in their natural environment, we have to do our best to provide a natural environment for them.
+Choosing the right remedy, whether chemical or herbal, is not a sustainable answer.
+Because animals are naturally hardy in their natural environment, we have to do our best to provide a natural habitat for them.
 For most of us in the US, that’s harder than it sounds.

 Goats in the wild live in the deserts and mountains, not on the plains and prairies, which cover most of the US.
 That means that we don’t naturally have what they need to stay healthy.
 In the wild, they find mineral deposits in rocks, and they eat bushes, evergreens, and other perennials.
 They are natural browsers, but in most parts of the US, we’re trying to turn them into grazers.
-In addition to consuming different nutrients from grazing than from browsing, it also means that goats will be subjected to much greater parasites loads because worm larvae are on grass, not up in the bushes.
+In addition to consuming different nutrients from grazing than from browsing, it also means that goats will be subjected to much greater parasite loads because worm larvae are on grass, not up in the bushes.

 In nature, goats drink rainwater from creeks and streams.
 On most farms, we are pumping water up from below the ground, and it may have high levels of sulfur, iron, or calcium.
 Although those minerals are all vital to life, it’s about balance.
 If animals consume too much of those minerals, it can lead to copper deficiency.